dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you suffer, thank God!
-It is a sure sign that you are alive.
+  The tent is a symbol of being transient.
+It's a symbol of being at home, wherever you are.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (957 days)